pink-gorilla/demo/README.md

 # demo - goldly

-This is a demo that shows how to use goldly with tools.deps or leiningen.

-You would want to use *either* tools.deps *or* leiningen.
-We have included both so you can choose.
-We recommend tools.deps (because it has less dependency resolution problems).

-To be very clear: tools.deps is the way to go.

-## Run Demo (goldly docs)
+## demo running goldly-docs

+Goldly-docs brings everything precompiled.
+Saves lots of time.

 First, clone this repo.

-- with tools.deps: `clojure -X:goldly-docs`
-- with leiningen: `lein goldly-docs`

-After starting, open web-browser on port 8000.
+Then run: `clojure -X:goldly-docs` After starting, open web-browser on port 8000.

-## Run Demo (custom cljs build)
+## demo with custom dynamic cljs build (watch mode)

 You only need to build a custom cljs build:
 - if you want to use ui-components that are not included in goldly-docs.